The Australian Women's Weekly's Children's Birthday Cake Book is a stalwart in millions of Australian households.

-"Because the recipes look approachable," says Pamela Clark, who worked on 60 of the cakes at the time and is currently Food Director at Bauer Books (Bauer Media is the publisher of The Australian Women's Weekly).
+"Because the recipes look approachable," says Pamela Clark, who worked on 60 of the cakes at the time and is the current Food Director at Bauer Books, which publishes all of The Australian Women's Weekly cookbooks.

 The Australian Women's Weekly Children's Birthday Cake Book first hit shelves in 1980 and now sits in more than a million homes around the country.

 "We had countless requests for the reprint, despite the fact that we'd done quite a few kids cake books since 'the book with the train on the cover'."

-So if you're not living in one of the million Australian homes with recipes to the 'swimming pool cake' and the 'train cake,' don't freak out because you can still buy a copy and surprise someone special with a birthday present that will out-do the rest.
+So if you're not living in one of the million Australian homes with recipes to the swimming pool cake and the train cake, don't despair.